Ultraplot/ultraplot/docs/usage.rst

 * The :class:`~ultraplot.constructor.Locator`, :class:`~ultraplot.constructor.Formatter`, and
   :class:`~ultraplot.constructor.Scale` constructor functions return corresponding class instances from flexible input types.
-These are used to interpret keyword arguments passed to :func::func:`~ultraplot.axes.Axes.format`, and can be used to quickly and easily modify :ref:`x and y axis settings <ug_cartesian>`.
+These are used to interpret keyword arguments passed to :func:`~ultraplot.axes.Axes.format`, and can be used to quickly and easily modify :ref:`x and y axis settings <ug_cartesian>`.
-* The :func::func:`~ultraplot.config.rc` object, an instance of :class:`~ultraplot.config.Configurator`, is used for :ref:`modifying individual settings, changing settings in bulk, and temporarily changing settings in context blocks <ug_rc>`.
+* The :func:`~ultraplot.config.rc` object, an instance of :class:`~ultraplot.config.Configurator`, is used for :ref:`modifying individual settings, changing settings in bulk, and temporarily changing settings in context blocks <ug_rc>`.
-  It also introduces several :ref:`new setings <ug_config>` and sets up the inline plotting backend with :func::func:`~ultraplot.config.inline_backend_fmt` so that your inline figures look the same as your saved figures.
+  It also introduces several :ref:`new setings <ug_config>` and sets up the inline plotting backend with :func:`~ultraplot.config.inline_backend_fmt` so that your inline figures look the same as your saved figures.